|

 © Teresa Farino

-Among the more eye-catching birds we can expect to see are Bee-eater, Hoopoe, Black-eared Wheatear and Woodchat and Southern Grey Shrikes, while the most emblematic breeding birds of the cliff-lined seasonal watercourses - here known as ramblas - are Eagle Owl, Black-bellied Sandgrouse, Alpine Swift, Rock Dove, Black Wheatear, Rock Sparrow and Trumpeter Finch.
+Among the more eye-catching birds we can expect to see are Bee-eater, Hoopoe, Black-eared Wheatear, Woodchat and Southern Grey Shrikes and Golden Oriole, while the most emblematic breeding birds of the cliff-lined seasonal watercourses - here known as ramblas - are Eagle Owl, Black-bellied Sandgrouse, Alpine Swift, Rock Dove, Black Wheatear, Rock Sparrow and Trumpeter Finch.
 Pallid Swifts and Red-rumped Swallows scythe through the air overhead in search of insects, while Sardinian, Dartford and Spectacled Warblers occur in scrubby habitats.

 Squacco Heron Ardeola ralloides